 It turns out that group (which I counted as at least 17 guys) were still only on the first green after supposedly 40 minutes of playing!
 We decided to jump ahead to the 3rd hole and start there.
 We played through one group on the front nine and then caught up to another twosome finishing the 18th.
 We encountered nobody when we went back to finish the 1st and 2nd holes.
 A quick round was just what the doctor ordered at the end of an exhausting day/trip.

 Schaffer’s Mill was designed by Johnny Miller and John Harbottle III, which I figured would be a very interesting combination.
 Say what you will about Miller as a TV announcer, but he designs very interesting golf courses.
 I consider myself a big fan of his architecture.
 Then, there is Harbottle.
 I’ve mainly only played courses that he has renovated like Hacienda GC or The Saticoy Club.
-Rugged old school (I’d say Mackenzie-inspired) is one of his hallmarks it seems.
+Rugged old school (I’d say MacKenzie-inspired) bunkers is kind of his signature style.
 I was interested to see how the two styles might mesh.

 However the architecture of this course came to be, it’s a beauty.
 It’s very secluded without some homes along the front nine and pretty much only nature surrounding the back (over time there will likely be more development in this community).
 It’s mountain golf without getting too over-the-top.
 There are plenty of changes in elevation and not too many flat lies, but again nothing too severe.
 The angles aren’t too narrow, yet the trees and hazards are always present and will affect strategy from hole to hole.

 Overall, I found Schaffer’s Mill to be a really nice course that is fair.
 It it challenging where it needs to be and forgiving enough to be playable for all skill levels.
 It’s a course where bad shots can lead to big numbers, but good shots are generally rewarded.
 I don’t know how else to describe it.
 I just really liked it and found it to be a very enjoyable experience all the way through.